-From there it’s an easy drive to the middle of the park where we spent the following night before heading out for a long 8-hour drive the following day.
+From there it’s an easy drive to the middle of the park where you can choose between the Cascades, Rainbow Gorge, and Cathedral hikes before heading out for a long 8-hour drive the following day.
 If you can spend more time in the mountains and do a trek spanning a few days, definitely do so.
 I wish we’d had time for that!
-Click here for more on how to do this hike and the one mentioned before.
+Click here for more on how to prioritize if you’re short on time.

 Wild Coast – Coffee Bay